bobbyiliev/101-linux-commands-ebook/ebook/en/content/095-the-tree-command.md

 # The `tree` command

 The `tree` command in Linux recursively lists directories as tree structures.
-Each listings is indented according to its depth relative to root of the tree.
+Each listing is indented according to its depth relative to root of the tree.

 ### Examples: